oddbird/oddleventy/content/blog/2025/box-model.md

 Of course,
 we could still argue
-that `box-model` is an outlier, and should be one of the exceptions.
+that `box-sizing` is an outlier, and should be one of the exceptions.
 The argument I've seen
-comes from way back when `box-model` was first introduced -- and it was very specific to the transitional period before `box-model` was widely used.
+comes from way back when `box-sizing` was first introduced -- and it was very specific to the transitional period before `box-sizing` was widely used.

 The claim is that
 we might still have some legacy components or third-party widgets on our site that still rely on a _content-box_ model.
-By setting `box-model` to `inherit`, we can change our box-model on the widget container, and it will apply to everything inside.
+By setting `box-sizing` to `inherit`, we can change our box model on the widget container, and it will apply to everything inside.
 The assumption is that any component will be designed using one box model or the other --